CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 ## Basic Principles

-- **Keep it simple**: We quickly approach diminishing returns when adding keys and functionality to our layout and it's preferable to skip the rarely used keys than add rarely-needed complexity to our layout.
+- **Keep it simple**: We quickly approach diminishing returns when adding keys, features, and functions to our layout and it's preferable to skip the rarely used keys than add rarely-needed complexity to our layout.

 - **Maximize accessibility, minimize travel**: frequently used keys should be more accessible than infrequently used keys.
 Only very infrequently used actions should be more than 1 key from home row.
-Layers and modifiers do not add significant impediments to accessibility.

-- **Consistency is important too**: accessibility and travel can be sacrificed if a key's function is consistent with a less accessible position (e.g. putting Shift-Tab and Tab on JK despite being used frequently because it's consistent with other uses of JK).
+- **Consistency & conceptual simplicity**: Instead of jam-packing every key on as few layers as possible, I prefer to group similar keys and macros together.
+To that end, accessibility and travel can be sacrificed if a key's function is consistent with its neighbors, or makes some kind of semantic sense.

 - **Symmetry and ping-ponging**: The pattern of alternating hands that Dvorak enables should be maintained with the layout.
 Both hands should be used roughly equally.
-All modifiers and layers should be symmetric and accessible from both hands to avoid "clawing" (holding a key and tapping a key with the same hand).
+All modifiers and layers should be symmetric and accessible from both hands.

-- **Two mods and one tap, max**: Layout should be designed so that no more than two mods need to be held at once on a given hand, and that for any action, one hand holds a key and the other taps (again, no clawing).
+- **Two mods and one tap, max**: Layout should be designed so that no more than two keys need to be held at once on a given hand, and that for any action, one hand holds a key and the other taps.

 - **Don't fear the layers/modifiers**: With a little practice, layer-taps can be used with great precision and speed.
 Special note should be taken not to put